 How Therapy Can Help

-If you are having trouble implementing these strategies and making the progress you want on becoming more confident in bed, use an online therapist directory to find a therapist that can help you achieve your goals.
+If you are having trouble implementing these strategies and making the progress you want on becoming more confident in bed, use an online therapist directory to find the right therapist that can help you achieve your goals.
 Individual therapy can be helpful in identifying and changing unhealthy thinking patterns and in identifying other blocks to improving your sexual confidence, while couples therapy can be helpful in achieving more sexual confidence

 A couples therapist or online marriage counseling service can help you and your partner begin the dialogue about sex and can teach you communication skills that can improve your sex life.
 They can also help you recognize and deal with any relationship concerns that may be impacting confidence and sexual satisfaction.